-Vizio has a vast range of 4K UHD (ultra-high-definition) TVs.
-All of them have native 4K image quality, including HDR support.
+Vizio has a vast range of 4K UHD (ultra-high-definition) TVs, all of which have native 4K image quality, including HDR support.
 HDR refers to the high dynamic range, a feature that provides better contrast.
-That means the colors on the screen look more realistic.
+That means the colors on the Vizio TV screen look more realistic.

-If you need to turn on 4K on Vizio, you are probably using an external device, such as a computer, a gaming console, etc., which you have connected to your Vizio TV.
-In this case, you need to enable the HDR feature using the TVs settings, or the designated Vizio Smartcast App when using game consoles, Blu-Ray players, Roku, a Fire TV Stick, and more.
+If you need to turn on 4K on your Vizio TV, you are probably using an external device, such as a computer, a gaming console, etc., that doesn’t appear in 4K on your TV.
+You need to enable the HDR feature through the TV’s settings or the designated Vizio Smartcast App when using game consoles, Blu-Ray players, Roku, a Fire TV Stick, and more.

 Keep reading for detailed instructions for both methods and additional insight.

-Let’s get straight to the point and show you how to enable 4K HDR on your Vizio TV for external use.
-The native support will always be there, but you probably want to have a better picture on your PC, laptop, or console.
+Let’s get straight to the point and show you how to enable 4K HDR on your Vizio TV for external devices.
+The native support will always be there, but you probably want a better picture on your PC, laptop, or console.